auramo/auramo.github.io/_posts/2014-12-11-vagrant-performance-tuning.md

 Now the download speed improved to an acceptable rate, about 15x more than I had with the default settings.
-If you’re using plain VirtualBox without Vagrant, switch the Adapter Type of your NAT interface from the GUI to:
+If you’re using plain VirtualBox without Vagrant, switch the Adapter Type of your NAT interface from the GUI to [Paravirtualized network adapter](https://www.virtualbox.org/manual/ch06.html):

 {% highlight ruby %}
 "Paravirtualized network adapter (virtio-net)"